marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 A [service worker](http://www.w3.org/TR/service-workers/) is a script that runs in the background, separate from your web page.
 It responds to events, including network requests made from pages it serves.
 A service worker has an intentionally short lifetime.

 It wakes up when it gets an event and runs only as long as it needs to process it.
-Service worker allows you to use the Cache API to cache resources and can be used to provide users with an offline experience.
+A service worker allows you to use the Cache API to cache resources and can be used to provide users with an offline experience.

 Service workers are powerful for offline caching but they also offer significant performance wins in the form of instant loading for repeat visits to your site or web app.
 You can cache your application shell so it works offline and populate its content using JavaScript.